 Perhaps because of her ongoing sense of professional and personal isolation and rejection, Carr chose her associations carefully.
 She writes, "That is one thing about people I put in my garden down in my heart.
 I have noticed that I do not remember their outside appearance, but their inside looks only.
 I forget their features.
-I think that is my test whether they belong to the garden, because it is a garden for souls, not for outsides."

-Carr's national recognition came only in 1927, when she was in her fifties.
-Eric Brown, the director of the National Gallery of Canada, visited her and invited her to join the Group of Seven in a major show he was organizing in Ottawa, Exhibition of Canadian West Coast Art: Native and Modern.
+I think that is my test whether they belong to the garden, because it is a garden for souls, not for outsides."10 the National Gallery of Canada, visited her and invited her to join the Group of Seven in a major show he was organizing in Ottawa, Exhibition of Canadian West Coast Art: Native and Modern.
 Her work had been recommended to him by Marius Barbeau, the ethnologist at the National Museum of Canada and cocurator of the show.